Speed: The GCS ENCS Cluster

 2.11 Creating Virtual Environments

-The following documentation is specific to Speed.
-Other clusters may have their own requirements.
 Virtual environments are typically created using Conda or Python.
 Another option is Singularity (detailed in Section 2.16).
 These environments are usually created once during an interactive session before submitting a batch job to the scheduler.
-The job script submitted to the scheduler should:

 1. Activate the virtual environment.